 Online access among teens and young adults:

-95% of teens say they have or have access to a smartphone and 88% of teens say they have access to a desktop or laptop computer at home.
-(Pew Internet)
+95% of teens say they have or have access to a smartphone and 90% of teens say they have access to a desktop or laptop computer at home.
+(Pew Internet, 2022)

-84% of teens say they have or have access to a game console at home, and 90% say they play video games of any kind.
-(Pew Internet)
+80% of teens say they have or have access to a game console at home.
+(Pew Internet, 2022)

-Nine in ten teens are online daily: 45% say they use the internet “almost constantly” and an additional 44% say they go online several times a day.
-(Pew Internet)
+Nine in ten teens are online daily: 46% say they use the internet “almost constantly” and an additional 48% say they go online several times a day.
+(Pew Internet, 2022)